zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 ## Wrap-Up

-The pipeline featured in this article is just a timid exemplification of what Deepchecks can do for continuous ML validation, but hopefully it is a good starting point for anyone willing to explore the possibilities.
+The pipeline featured in this article is just a basic example of what Deepchecks can do for continuous ML validation, but hopefully it is a good starting point for anyone willing to explore the possibilities.
 Whether you are just starting with ZenML or you are already a seasoned user, adding Deepchecks